tasifhossan/SERENE-ESCAPES-Homepage/README.md

 ### Option 2: Run a local server (recommended)

-Some browsers restrict local file access (e.g. for fonts/assets), so serving it is more reliable:
+Some browsers restrict local file/asset access, so serving it is more reliable:

 ```bash
 # Using Python 3